oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_fixed/README.md

     The host program for this tutorial shows the accuracy differences between the correct result and the result provided by the math library functions.
 The floating point version generates a more accurate result than the fixed point version.

- - Emulation vs Simulation for fixed point math operations
+ - Emulation vs FPGA Hardware for fixed point math operations

-    Due to the differences in the internal math implementations, the results from `ac_fixed` math functions in simulation and emulation might not always be bit-accurate.
-In this example you can observe the difference between emulation and simulation.
+    Due to the differences in the internal math implementations, the results from `ac_fixed` math functions in emulation and FPGA hardware might not always be bit-accurate.
+This tutorial shows how to build and run the sample for emulation and FPGA hardware so you can observe the difference.

 ## Key Concepts
  * Constructing an `ac_fixed` from a `float` or `double` value will be much more area intensive than constructing one from another `ac_fixed`.